Ask a doctor about a prescription for TOBRADEX 1 mg/mL + 3 mg/mL EYE DROPS, SUSPENSION

 Use in adults, including elderly patients

-Generally, apply 1 or 2 drops in the affected eye(s) every 4-6 hours.
+Usually, apply 1 or 2 drops in the affected eye(s) every 4-6 hours.
 During the first 24-48 hours, the administration frequency may be increased to 1-2 drops every 2 hours.
-The administration frequency will be gradually reduced as clinical improvement is noted.
-It is essential to avoid interrupting treatment prematurely.
+The administration frequency will be gradually decreased as clinical improvement is noted.
+Treatment should not be discontinued prematurely.

-It is not recommended to exceed a treatment period of 14 days.
+Treatment for more than 14 days is not recommended.
 The number of daily applications and treatment duration may be modified according to medical criteria.

 Use in children and adolescents

-This medication may be used in adolescents and children aged 2 years and older, at the same dose as in adults.
-The safety and efficacy of this medication in children under 2 years of age have not been established, and no data are available.
+This medicine can be used in adolescents and children 2 years of age and older at the same dose as in adults.
+The safety and efficacy of this medicine in children under 2 years of age have not been established, and no data are available.

 123